-Lake Tarpon is the largest freshwater lake in the Tampa Bay area with 2,532 acres of surface area.
-The lake is designated as an Outstanding Florida Water, a Fish Management Area and a SWIM priority water body.
+Lake Tarpon is a 2,532-acre lake, making it the largest freshwater lake in the Tampa Bay area.
+The lake is designated as an Outstanding Florida Water, a fish management area and a District SWIM priority water body.
+Overall, Lake Tarpon can be described as a water body with excellent sport fishing and healthy submerged aquatic vegetation (SAV) habitat.